Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: A Provably Efficient Algorithm for the Black--Scholes Market

 The following theorem, whose proof (for a more general version of the theorem) is relegated to E-Companion~\ref{appendix:proof covergence}, presents the convergence and convergence rates of the parameters updated according to Algorithm \ref{alg:offline}. \begin{theorem} Assume that the stock prices follow a multi-dimensional geometric Brownian motion with constant return and volatility rates, and the risk-free rate is a constant.
 In Algorithm \ref{alg:offline}, let the parameters $c_{\theta_1}$, $c_{\theta_2}$ be some positive constants, and $a_n$, $a_{w,n}$, $c_{1,n}$, $c_{2,n}$, $c_{w,n}$ and $b_n$ be set as follows:

 Then

-\begin{enumerate}[(a)] \item As $n\to \infty$, $\phi_{1,n}$ and $\phi_{2,n}$ almost surely converge to the true values $\phi_1^{*} = ({\sigma} {\sigma}^\top)^{-1} (\mu - r)$ and $\phi_2^{*} = \frac{\gamma}{2} ({\sigma} {\sigma}^\top)^{-1}$ respectively, and $w_n$ almost surely converges to the true value $w^* = \frac{z e^{(\mu-r)^\top (\sigma \sigma^\top)^{-1} (\mu-r) T} - x_0}{e^{(\mu-r)^\top (\sigma \sigma^\top)^{-1} (\mu-r) T} - 1}$. \item For any $n$, $\E [|\phi_{1, n+1} - \phi_1^*|^2] \leq C \frac{(\log n)^p(\log \log n)}{n}$, where $C$ and $p$ are positive constants independent of $n$. \end{enumerate} \end{theorem}
+\begin{enumerate}[(a)] \item As $n\to \infty$, $\phi_{1,n}$ and $\phi_{2,n}$ almost surely converge to the true values $\phi_1^{*} = ({\sigma} {\sigma}^\top)^{-1} (\mu - r)$ and $\phi_2^{*} = \frac{\gamma}{2} ({\sigma} {\sigma}^\top)^{-1}$ respectively, and $w_n$ almost surely converges to the true value $w^* = \frac{z \exp\{(\mu-r)^\top (\sigma \sigma^\top)^{-1} (\mu-r) T\} - x_0}{\exp\{(\mu-r)^\top (\sigma \sigma^\top)^{-1} (\mu-r) T\} - 1}$. \item For any $n$, $\E [|\phi_{1, n+1} - \phi_1^*|^2] \leq C \frac{(\log n)^p(\log \log n)}{n}$, where $C$ and $p$ are positive constants independent of $n$. \end{enumerate} \end{theorem}

 Note the convergence rate of $\phi_{1,n}$ is of the order $\frac{(\log n)^p(\log \log n)}{n}$, which nearly matches the typical optimal convergence rate of stochastic approximation algorithms (e.g. \citealt{broadie2011general}) and differs only by a factor $(\log n )^p(\log\log n)$ which is very small relative to $n$.
+Theorem \ref{thm:convergence_both} gives guidance about properly choosing the sequences $\{a_n, a_{w,n}, c_{1,n}, c_{2,n}, c_{w,n}\}$ in order to achieve this convergence rate.
 Moreover, Assumptions (i)-(ii) in Theorem \ref{thm:convergence_both} can be relaxed to prove the first statement about the almost sure convergence of $\phi_{1,n}$, $\phi_{2,n}$ and $w_n$; see E-Companion \ref{appendix:proof covergence} for weaker conditions \eqref{eq:thm1_assumption} and \eqref{eq:thm3_assumption}.